intentframe/intentframe/docs/processes.md

 | **Outbound network** | No |
 | **Lifecycle** | First service started; last service stopped |

 Other processes that need a secret call into the vault over the socket.
-Secrets travel into the requesting process's memory once, and adapters that need them (e.g. the OpenAI client in `intentframe-core`, IMAP connections in EDI) hold them as `pydantic.SecretStr` so tracebacks and logs show `**********` instead of plaintext.
+Secrets travel into the requesting process's memory once, and adapters that need them (e.g. the OpenAI client in `intentframe-server`, IMAP connections in EDI) hold them as `pydantic.SecretStr` so tracebacks and logs show `**********` instead of plaintext.

 ### 3. `email-sync-daemon` (EDI) — IMAP/SMTP service